waker-he/cs-learning-notes/cpp/c++_abstract_machine/c++_abstract_machine.md

 > ___“Programming language specifications (not just C and C++, all high-level programming language specifications), define the languages in terms of an abstract machine, which, in this usage, is the simplest imaginary computer capable of executing a program in the source language (or a family of languages, as in the case of the JVM).”___
 <br> - Sergey Zubkow, www.quora.com (2015)

+The C++ abstract machine is a theoretical model defined by the C++ standard that describes the behavior of C++ programs.
+It specifies how C++ constructs should behave, but it doesn't dictate how they must be implemented by compilers or run on actual hardware.
+This model allows for portability, enabling C++ code to run on various platforms and architectures as long as the compiler and runtime environment adhere to the standard's specifications.

 <img src="./abstract_machine.png">

 ### Design of the C++ Abstract Machines